In Denmark, the forest is the new classroom

 “Educators have observed that children are calmer in the forest,” Natalija Gyorek, a forest school advocate in Slovenia, said in an email.

 Students taught outside display higher motivation levels than their peers in classrooms, said Karen Barfod, a professor at VIA University College in Denmark who studies outdoor schooling.
-And those who study outside for at least two hours a week also tend to achieve somewhat better reading test scores, according to one study, she said.
+Those who study outside for at least two hours a week also tend to achieve somewhat better reading test scores, according to one study, she said.

 One of the most commonly accepted Danish arguments in favor of outdoor schooling centers on health benefits, said Mads Bolling, a researcher at the Steno Diabetes Center Copenhagen.
 Students are able to avoid the adverse affects of sitting still all day.

-But he cautioned that potential disadvantages are not yet fully understood, and that some research suggests outdoor schooling appears to provide the most for children who are already highly motivated.
+But he cautioned potential disadvantages are not yet fully understood, and some research suggests outdoor schooling appears to provide the most for children who are already highly motivated.

 For teachers, the switch to outdoor learning can be challenging, too, said researchers Dettweiler and Lauterbach.
 “You need to practice,” said Dettweiler.